 - License No. and State:

-She first apprenticed under her father for Chinese Herbal Remedies in her early childhood.
-Her second apprenticeship was for Qigong and took place under a Martial Arts Master at Shaolin Temple, Hernan, China.
-Her third apprenticeship was for Qigong and took place under a Martial Arts Master at Shaolin Temple, Hernan, China.
-The fourth apprenticeship was under Dr. Zhou Shi Fang and focused on Non-Surgical Orthopedics and Traumatology (3 years) Finally, her last apprenticeship as an adult once again took place under her father – for Traditional Chinese Medicine (TCM) practice and treatments in the fields of hypnosis and psychotherapy.
+Dr. Xiao first apprenticed under her father during her early childhood.
+During this apprenticeships she studied Chinese herbs and their remedies.
+Her second apprenticeship was for Qigong and took place under a Martial Arts Master at Shaolin Temple in Henan, China.
+Her next apprenticeship took place over the span of 3 years, was under the guidance of Dr. Zhou Shi Fang, and focused on Non-Surgical Orthopedics and Traumatology.
+Finally, her last apprenticeship as an adult once again took place under her father – for Traditional Chinese Medicine (TCM) practice and treatments in the fields of hypnosis and psychotherapy.

 Ph D., 2007 American Liberty University, Orange, CA | Thesis Research: TCM Treatment for Depression, 2006, Dongguk Royal University Los Angeles, CA | M S. Oriental Medicine, 2005 South Baylo University, Anaheim, CA | M S. Acupuncture & Oriental Medicine, 1991 Beijing University of Chinese Medicine, Beijing, China | Studied Traditional Chinese Medicine at School of Basic Medical Science | Acupuncture and Chinese Therapeutic Massage & Manipulation at Beijing College of Acupuncture- Moxibusition at The China Academy of TCM Orthopedics Research Institute, Beijing, China, 1992 | Clinical Residences – Specialized in Non-Surgical Orthopedics for knee treatment, 1992 Beijing College of Acupuncture- Moxibustion | Acupuncture internship training under Dr. Gen En Guang, focusing on treating sinus and sciatica, 1988 GuanAnMen Hospital of China Academy of TCM, Orthopedics Research Institute, Beijing, China.